 In an earlier article, I looked at a lady who mistakenly believed that God gives us bad gifts like death and poverty.
 Today I want to look at a man who had a different problem.
 He believed that God gives us good gifts only to take them away again.

 You can probably guess that I’m talking about Job.
 Job had this one really bad week when his livestock were stolen, his servants were slain, and his kids were killed when a house fell on them.
-For some reason, Job thought God was behind his loss for he said:
+For some reason, Job thought God was behind his loss:

-“The LORD gave and the LORD has taken away; may the name of the LORD be praised.”
+The Lord gave and the Lord has taken away; may the name of the Lord be praised.
 (Job 1:21)

 Anyone who has suffered loss has probably heard this verse.
-It’s often quoted at funerals.
-We even sing songs about it.
+It’s quoted at funerals.
+We sing songs about it.
 For some strange reason people seem to find comfort in believing that God is responsible for their loss.

 To get a good understanding of God’s character, we need to look to Jesus, not Job.
 Can you imagine Jesus stealing or killing?
 Of course not.
 So how is it that some people think that God was responsible for Job’s loss?

-(a) Jesus, who said “anyone who has seen me has seen the Father” (Jn 14:9), or
+(a) Jesus, who said “anyone who has seen me has seen the Father” (John 14:9), or

 (b) Job, who had only heard of God but did not actually know him (see Job 42:5)?

-As we saw in Part 1, Jesus came to reveal God the Great Giver.
+Jesus is the better choice.
+Jesus came to reveal God the Giver.
 Have you been given something good?
-Then see God as your source.
-He gave it to you:
+Then see God as your source: